karisuchy/Kickstarter-Analysis/ReadMe.md

 We do not know the quality of the plays or the marketing strategies used for the campaigns in the Kickstarter database.
 Both of these factors could have a big impact on the success or failure of previous campaigns.

 - What are some other possible tables and/or graphs that we could create?

+Additional analysis could focus on the correlation between staff picks and spotlights on successful campaigns.